 I am a PhD student in the Department of Biostatistics.
 I grew up in Minnesota and received my BA from St. Olaf College, where I studied math, chemistry, and statistics.

-I am also working as a research assistant under Dr. Lyndia Brumback at the Collaborative Health Studies Coordinating Center.
+I have also worked as a research assistant for Dr. Lyndia Brumback at the Collaborative Health Studies Coordinating Center.
 We are investigating how arterial stiffness relates to hypertension and can inform risk assessment for cardiovascular disease using data from the Multi-Ethnic Study of Atherosclerosis.

-In my free time, I enjoy playing viola in small chamber groups and playing soccer.
+In my free time, I enjoy playing viola in small chamber groups, soccer, and board games.